 - Briefly outline the relevance of compute for AI Governance (Part 3 - Section 6).

-- Provide a list of connected research questions (Part 4 - Appendix A (not published yet)).
+- Provide a list of connected research questions (Appendix A).

 Modern progress in AI systems has been driven and enabled mainly by acquiring more computational resources.
 AI systems rely on computation-intensive training runs — they require massive amounts of compute.

 Learning about the compute requirements for training existing AI systems and their capabilities allows us to get a more nuanced understanding and take appropriate action within the technical and governance domain to enable a safe development of potential transformative AI systems.